 - As the saying goes, “If it’s yellow, let it mellow.
 If it’s brown, flush it down.”
 There’s generally no need to flush a toilet after it’s only been peed in one time.
 Hold off on flushing until the toilet has been peed in 2-3 times or has been used for “doing #2.”

 - Compare your water bills (or water meter readings) from month to month and from year to year, to monitor the results of your conservation efforts and to look for any sudden spikes in water use, which could be caused by leaks.

 - Water your yard/garden during the coolest and least windy time of the day (usually early morning) to avoid losing a lot of water via evaporation.

 - When you add new plants, trees, or other vegetation, select drought-tolerant or native/adapted plants that require little, if any, irrigation.
 To get information on how to choose the best plants for your area, click here.

 - Putting mulch on your garden or landscaped areas can help the soil retain moisture longer.

 - Turf grass typically requires much more water than groundcover or shrubs, so the less lawn area you have, the less irrigating you will need to do.
 If adding or reseeding grass areas, select a drought-tolerant grass variety or consider replacing the grass area with groundcover.
-As an added bonus, most types of groundcovers and some types of grasses will only grow a couple of inches tall, so they would rarely if ever need to be mowed.
+As an added bonus, most types of groundcovers and some types of grasses will only grow a few inches tall, so they would rarely if ever need to be mowed.